 5) Check your website for broken links.
 If you use WordPress, this Broken Links Checker plugin is great!
 I used it and removed almost around 200 dead links from TheWindowsClub.com.
-Your WP Admins Panel may freeze while it is running, but it does not affect site performance.
-If your website is large it could even take a couple of hours.
+If your website is large it could even take a couple of days.
 At least that is what my experience was.
 If you do not use WordPress, you could check out Xenu Broken Link Checker.
-I had used it earlier for WinVistaClub.com and it does a real good job.

 6) Blog comments and forum posts sometimes have spelling mistakes, typos and grammar mistakes.
 So would that affect your search ranking?
 Good writing matters, tweeted Google recently.
 So you must ensure that you are using the correct spellings, grammar, syntax while creating your posts.
 Use a spell-checker, etc to ensure this.

 Says JohnMu, a Googler:

 If users are creating content for your site, then I think it’s definitely a good idea to help them to create high-quality content, be that by providing a spelling checking mechanism, or by making it possible for other users or you to fix quality-issues as they are found.
 On the other hand, if these are comments or testimonials left behind by users, then I think it would be a bit weird to modify them.
 Would you like to have that happen to feedback that you leave behind on other sites?
 Personally, that would bother me a bit.
 As the site-owner, I think it’s fine (and usually expected) to make an editorial decision in whether or not a comment should remain on your site.
 Ultimately, it’s up to you do make a decision on where you want to draw a line.